Rahul91/Real-Time-Chat-App/README.md

 ## Project Setup
-  1. Clone project: $ git clone https://github.com/Rahul91/healthify.git .
+  1. Clone project: $ git clone https://github.com/Rahul91/healthify.git and checkout invite_feature branch.
   2. For backend setup, please follow README.md in healthify/backend/
   3. For frontend setup, do npm install in healthify/frontend, make sure you have package.json in your current directory
   4. Change constant in healthify/frontend/src/mainApp.js to point to your flask api
+  5. Start server using $python -m SimpleHTTPServer port_no. in frontend folder, make sure you have index.html there.

 ## Suggestion:
 For a production ready chat, we should probably use pubnub or firebase.
 Or a tornado server as backend because of the async behaviour of the task, however I have used flask-restless as backend server and angularjs for client side.